 Restoration Hardware occupies an historic building once occupied by the Boston Museum of Natural History (precursor to today's Museum of Science).

-Tucked between the international brands, you'll find hat shops, a design-your-own bag boutique, Sophora, fitness studios, mid-market fashion brands such as Zara, Victoria's Secret, and a Nordstrom Rack.
+Tucked between the international brands, you'll find hat shops, Sophora, fitness studios, lots of hair salons, and mid-market fashion brands such as Zara, Victoria's Secret, and Allbirds footware.

-There is also a huge - and hugely popular - H&M in a corner location extending all the way through to Boylston Street.
+There is also a huge - and hugely popular - H&M in a corner location extending all the way through to Boylston Street, where you can also find a Talbot's.

 Once you walk a few blocks west from the Public Garden, boutiques become slightly less glitzy and more focused on edgier design, contemporary styles, and affordable price ranges.